-Cameras with microphone and speaker display a tap-to-talk button on the Live View screen of the Blink app.
+Cameras with a microphone and speaker display a tap-to-talk button on the Live View screen of the Blink app.
 If your mobile device does not have echo cancellation, the push-to-talk button must be held when you are speaking.

 To manually access Live View, tap the Live View icon from your home screen for the camera you would like to view.
 Live Views can also be accessed when tapping on motion alerts sent to your mobile device.
 Only one person at a time; however, has the ability to access Live Views resulting from motion alerts, even though those alerts may appear simultaneously on multiple devices for different people.